Apple’s iOS 13 beta is causing problems for iPhone users. Some of them are minor, others are far more problematic.

 If you’re using the iOS 13 beta or thinking about downloading it, make sure you keep an eye on feedback from users.
 The feedback they provide will give you a look at the most prominent issues and it’ll also outline the benefits of downloading the iOS 13 beta.

 If you’re using an older phone or having a good experience on an older version of iOS 12, you’ll want to dig into feedback before you jump to the beta.
-If you’re on iOS 12.2 or something older, there’s no way back to that version once you install it.

 How to Fix iOS 13 Beta Problems